sverrirs/jekyll-paginate-v2/README.md

 ```

 Update your [_config.yml](README-GENERATOR.md#site-configuration) and [pages](README-GENERATOR.md#page-configuration).

-> Although fully backwards compatible, to enable the new features this gem needs slightly extended [site yml](README-GENERATOR.md#site-configuration) configuration and miniscule additional new front-matter for the [pages to paginate on](README-GENERATOR.md#page-configuration).

 Now you're ready to run `jekyll serve` and your paginated files should be generated.